raistmaj/xml2json/README.md

 * string: a string value
 * list: a Json array
 * refclass: a named object which references a complex type.
-* map: an anonymous object where its name is not given in the json, for example we can query an user and retrieve something like this.
-One really important note about maps is that they are the only allowed type on one branch level as we expect that level to be fully a map.
-Maps are distinguish from the rest as the first string is not known at compile time and will be filled with the retrieved result, this is extremely important as we must avoid collisions.
+* map: an anonymous object where its name is not given in the json.
+One important note about maps is, they are the only allowed type on one level, we expect that level to be only a map.
+Maps are distinguish from the rest as the first element is a string and is not known at compile time, as consequence will be filled with the retrieved result, this is important so the solution to avoid collisions is to forbid different elementson that level.
 At the moment is user responsibility to avoid maps with other elements on one level within the xml.

 ```json
 {